danielc92/node-express-mongoose-api/README.md

 **Installing Depencendies**

-Dependencies are included in the package-lock.json and can be installed via:
+Dependencies and versions are listed in the package.json "dependencies" key, and can be installed via the following command from root:

 ```sh
 npm install